Skip to main content

 Photo Credit: Kamal Deen Djabaku

-USAID Advancing Nutrition responded to this call through a two-country case study in northern Ghana and Nepal designed to understand how health facilities and outreach service points implement GMP in two different contexts and draw out important lessons for other countries.
+USAID Advancing Nutrition responded to the call to better integrate child growth and development (PDF 822 MB)) and tailor GMP to different contexts through a two-country case study in northern Ghana and Nepal.
+These studies were designed to understand how health facilities and outreach service points implement GMP in two different contexts and draw out important lessons for other countries.
 The project’s technical experts reviewed programmatic and peer-reviewed literature; interviewed national and subnational stakeholders, health workers, and caregivers; and observed GMP sessions at facility and outreach sites.
 These findings will be used to inform technical assistance and spark conversations about next steps for strengthening GMP.

 • Health workers in both countries measured weight.
 For most children regularly measured, health workers used the growth trend (the growth pattern over time) for counseling.
 When children did not have regular measures, health workers could not identify growth faltering so instead focused their attention on children who were already malnourished based on their current weight or mid-upper arm circumference.